Updated: Feb 16

 RATE is the speed by which you deliver words.
-The brain absorbs words at a similar rate to that your your own speed of speaking.
+Our brains absorbs words at a similar rate to that of our own speed of speaking.

 What is the importance of this?
 If you want to convey something in a self defence confrontation, unless you’ve already established the rate by which the potential attacker speaks and can match it (and let’s face it, it’s probably not first on your list of priorities in that moment), your words will be lost if they’re spoken at too fast a rate.